 - Although many forms of congenital heart disease are not currently preventable, the avoidance of known risk factors such as drugs and alcohol during pregnancy will help to reduce the risk.

-- Vaccination against rubella has reduced the number of children born with rubella syndrome in the last two decades.
+- Vaccination against rubella has reduced the number of children born with rubella syndrome.
 Reduced uptake of the measles, mumps and rubella (MMR) vaccine could allow the incidence of congenital rubella to increase again.

 Further reading & references